Small Bids, Big Belonging, Huge Performance

 Feel.
 Own.
 Care.

-• Feel – Every bid is a vulnerable reach: “They offer their emotional state.”
+Feel – Every bid is a vulnerable reach: “They reach toward you with what they're carrying.”

 In couples, this is love.

-This moves us into the space of Unite & Fight, out of the loneliness that traps us in fight/flight.
+This moves our hearts and brains into Unite & Fight, out of the loneliness that traps us in fight/flight.

-a continual “You do matter to me.” made visible.
+creating continual “You do matter to me.” made visible.
+Because I am yours and you are mine.